 It’s best to install Chrome extensions from the Chrome web store and to read the review on that extension page.

-If you need more helps contact the Google Chrome help forum and one of the Rising Star or a TC will help you further.
+If you need more helps contact the Google Chrome help forum and one of the Product Experts will help you further.

 Also, do a scan with your antivirus software to makes sure there is no virus or trojan horse on your computer.
 Example with Norton, McAfee or other security companies.